SAP/odata-vocabularies/vocabularies/Hierarchy.md

           its output is the limited hierarchy.)
 The output initially contains the nodes with less than n ancestors in the hierarchical collection given in the binding parameter.
           Then individual nodes are expanded, shown or collapsed in the output, which extends or reduces the limited hierarchy.
-          Finally the output is sorted in preorder, preserving the relative order of siblings.
+          Finally the output is sorted in preorder, preserving the precedence relationships of siblings.

 Parameter|Type|Description
 :--------|:---|:----------